Injury blow for Success as Udinese striker subbed off against Inter Milan | Goal.com

 As of the time this report, Udinese have not stated the nature of Success’ injury and the number of days he will spend on the sidelines.

-The 26-year-old Super Eagle who joined the Stadio Friuli giants from Premier League side Watford on a three-year contract boasts just two goals for Udinese this season.
+The 26-year-old Super Eagle who joined the Stadio Friuli giants from Premier League side Watford on a three-year contract scored just two goals for Udinese this season.

 “We’re very pleased but at the same time, we feel we deserve more,” stated Success after scoring and grabbing an assist in the 2-2 draw away to Bologna.